ubiaoki/module-syncer-/README.md

 Fabric is the primary interace for using this application.
 It contains four primary commands that you will have access to.
 The principal command is as follows

-bin/fab -r {role(dev|stage|prod)} command:{config_file},{config_section}
+bin/fab -R {role(dev|stage|prod)} command:{config_file},{config_section}

 The commands and examples are

-sync -- sync files to a server bin/fab -r dev sync:confs/myconfig.config,local
+sync -- sync files to a server bin/fab -R dev sync:confs/myconfig.config,local

-publish -- Remotely publishes files on your server bin/fab -r stage sync:conf/myconfig.config,stage
+publish -- Remotely publishes files on your server bin/fab -R stage sync:conf/myconfig.config,stage

-restart_server -- Remotely restarts your tomcat server bin/fab -r stage sync:conf/mymenu.config,stage
+restart_server -- Remotely restarts your tomcat server bin/fab -R stage sync:conf/mymenu.config,stage

-deploy -- syncs the files, then publishes, then restarts the server bin/fab -r stage sync:conf/mymenu.config,stage
+deploy -- syncs the files, then publishes, then restarts the server bin/fab -R stage sync:conf/mymenu.config,stage